MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      - Select **Recheck all**.
      - Expand **Accessibility**.

      - Select an issue.
-This will open the screen with the control and prompt to enter **AccessibleLabel** property.
+This will open the screen with the control and prompt to enter the *AccessibleLabel* property.

      - Enter text value as appropriate